Brain-derived neurotrophic factor (BDNF) Suggest an improvement to this article

 Intense mental training increases BDNF levels

-Direct mental training has been shown to have a significant impact on BDNF levels.
-A randomized controlled trial of 44 sedentary, elderly women with mild cognitive impairment found that those who participated in eight weeks (24 sessions) of computer-based mental training experienced a large increase in working memory (approximately 22 percent) while those engaged in exercise or neither activity saw small declines over this period.
-Mental training also increased processing speed by 10 percent and decreased errors during testing by 19 percent, whereas exercise or sedentary behaviors elicited very small changes.
-Changes seen in post-training performance remained relatively constant even six months after the post-training measurements were taken.
-Plasma BDNF levels among participants receiving mental training increased by 26 percent during the eight-week period, compared with a 13 percent decline among those not engaged in mental training or physical exercise.
-Almost no change was measured in the physical exercise group.[21]
+Direct mental training greatly affects BDNF levels.
+A randomized controlled trial of 44 sedentary, older women with mild cognitive impairment found that those who participated in eight weeks (24 sessions) of computer-based mental training experienced a large increase in working memory (approximately 22 percent) while those engaged in exercise or neither activity saw small declines over this period.
+Mental training also increased processing speed by 10 percent and decreased errors during testing by 19 percent, whereas exercise or sedentary behaviors elicited minimal changes.
+Changes seen in post-training performance remained relatively constant even six months after taking the post-training measurements.
+Plasma BDNF levels among participants receiving mental training increased by 26 percent during the eight weeks, compared with a 13 percent decline among those not engaged in mental training or physical exercise.
+Almost no change occurred in the physical exercise group.[4]

-This study suggests that mental training promotes sustained increases in circulating BDNF levels, and these changes may be associated with large, long-term improvements in cognitive functioning.
+This study suggests that mental training promotes sustained increases in circulating BDNF levels.
+These changes may be associated with large, long-term improvements in cognitive functioning.

 Increased BDNF levels during exercise may be driven by increased core body temperature

-Heat therapy such as sauna use as a means of boosting BDNF. bathing has been linked to a reduced risk of developing cardiovascular disease, dementia, and Alzheimer's disease.[22]
+Heat therapy such as sauna use to boost BDNF.
+Evidence suggests sauna bathing reduces the risk of developing cardiovascular disease, dementia, and Alzheimer's disease.
 A study of the effects of head-out immersion in hot water found a 66 percent increase in serum BDNF levels following a 20-minute immersion in 42°C (108°F) water.
 Core body temperature increased to 39.5°C (103.1°F) during this time.
 Serum BDNF remained significantly higher than before immersion for 15 minutes after the end of the immersion period.
-Plasma cortisol levels dropped significantly over the immersion period.[10]
-These findings raise the possibility that increases in BDNF levels during exercise could be driven by increased core body temperature rather than increased motor activity.
-Also, since head temperature tends to be higher than other parts of the body during exercise, higher BDNF levels present in the radial artery of the arm may be due to temperature-induced release of BDNF from platelets.[23]
+Plasma cortisol levels dropped significantly over the immersion period.[5]
+These findings raise the possibility that increased BDNF levels during exercise could related to increased core body temperature rather than increased motor activity.
+Also, since head temperature tends to be higher than other parts of the body during exercise, higher BDNF levels present in the radial artery of the arm may be due to temperature-induced release of BDNF from platelets.[27]

 BDNF shows promise as a treatment strategy for neurodegenerative diseases

-BDNF's roles in brain development and in maintaining brain health have made it a candidate for research into possible treatment strategies for various neurological disorders.
-Studies on differences in brain structure, changes in BDNF levels or localization over time, in vitro experiments, and direct interventions using animal models can help reveal whether changes in BDNF features are a cause and/or an effect of these diseases.
+BDNF's roles in brain development and maintaining brain health have made it a candidate for research into possible treatment strategies for various neurological disorders.
+Studies on differences in brain structure, changes in BDNF levels or localization over time, in vitro experiments, and direct interventions using animal models can help reveal whether changes in BDNF features cause and/or affect these diseases.

 Lower levels of BDNF are present in Parkinson's disease

-Parkinson's disease is a progressive neurodegenerative disorder characterized by tremors, muscle stiffness, and slow movement, as well as a number of possible non-motor symptoms such as gastrointestinal problems, skin rashes, depression, and anxiety.
-Motor symptoms of Parkinson's disease are caused by low dopamine levels due to loss of dopamine-producing neurons in a region of the brain called the substantia nigra.
+Parkinson's disease is a progressive neurodegenerative disorder characterized by tremors, muscle stiffness, and slow movement, as well as several possible non-motor symptoms such as gastrointestinal problems, skin rashes, depression, and anxiety.
+Motor symptoms of Parkinson's disease are caused by low dopamine levels due to the loss of dopamine-producing neurons in a region of the brain called the substantia nigra.
 Parkinson's disease is treated by administering L-DOPA, a precursor of dopamine, which, unlike dopamine itself, can cross the blood-brain barrier.
-In addition to serving as an external source of dopamine, L-DOPA stimulates the release of neurotrophic factors (including BDNF) in the brain.
-While this method of treatment can help to lessen symptoms, it is unable to reverse or even halt disease progression.
+In addition to serving as an external source of dopamine, L-DOPA stimulates the brain's release of neurotrophic factors (including BDNF).
+While this treatment can help lessen symptoms, it cannot reverse or halt disease progression.

-Lower BDNF levels in both the brain and circulation have been observed in people with Parkinson's disease and in animal models of the disease.[24]
-[25] [26] This reduction is in part due to loss of dopamine neurons, but the neurons that remain produce lower levels of BDNF compared to healthy neurons.[27]
-Decreased BDNF has been noted in the nigrostriatal pathway, a major dopaminergic pathway that links certain areas within the substantia nigra to other areas of the brain.
+Lower BDNF levels in the brain and circulation have been observed in people with Parkinson's disease and in animal models.[28]
+[29] [30] This reduction is in part due to loss of dopamine neurons, but the neurons that remain produce lower levels of BDNF compared to healthy neurons.[31]
+Decreased BDNF has been noted in the nigrostriatal pathway, a major dopaminergic pathway that links certain areas within the substantia nigra to other brain areas.

-In a rat model of early stage Parkinson's disease, selective overexpression of BDNF in dopaminergic neurons achieved significant improvements in distance traveled, walking time, and grooming behaviors.[28]
-More pronounced effects were achieved when BDNF-targeted therapy was combined with the use of a dopamine receptor agonist in an aged rat model.[27]
-The combined treatment led to a full recovery of the animals' gait, coordination, and balance.
+In a rat model of early-stage Parkinson's disease, selective BDNF overexpression in dopaminergic neurons significantly improved distance traveled, walking time, and grooming behaviors.[32]
+Combining BDNF-targeted therapy with a dopamine receptor agonist in an aged rat model elicited more pronounced effects.[31]
+The combined treatment fully recovered the animals' gait, coordination, and balance.
 Substantial recovery (up to 80 percent) of dopamine-producing neurons in the substantia nigra and nerve fibers in the striatum was also achieved.

 Primates that receive direct injections of BDNF into the cerebrospinal fluid show marked improvements in motor function.
-Monkeys that received injections containing BDNF experienced a slower progression of Parkinson's disease symptoms compared with those injected with a placebo.
-In addition, tissue sections taken from the substantia nigra of treated monkeys showed significantly less neuronal cell loss compared to tissue samples from the untreated group.[29]
+Monkeys that received injections containing BDNF experienced a slower progression of Parkinson's disease symptoms than those injected with a placebo.
+In addition, tissue sections taken from the substantia nigra of treated monkeys showed significantly less neuronal cell loss than tissue samples from the untreated group.[33]

-A comparison of blood serum BDNF levels in patients with Parkinson's disease, patients with essential tremor (a neurological disorder that causes involuntary shaking), and healthy people found that low serum BDNF may be useful as a biomarker for early stage Parkinson's disease and in distinguishing between people with Parkinson's and those with essential tremor.
-Interestingly, patients with more severe cases of Parkinson's disease were found to have higher levels of serum BDNF.
-The study's authors speculated this may have been due to the use of L-DOPA as a treatment.[30]
+A comparison of blood serum BDNF levels in patients with Parkinson's disease, patients with essential tremor (a neurological disorder that causes involuntary shaking), and healthy people found that low serum BDNF may be helpful as a biomarker for early-stage Parkinson's disease and in distinguishing between people with Parkinson's and those with essential tremor.
+Interestingly, patients with more severe Parkinson's disease had higher levels of serum BDNF.
+The authors speculated this may have been due to using L-DOPA as a treatment.[34]
 However, an earlier study that also noted this trend in serum BDNF levels among Parkinson's disease patients found no significant difference between BDNF levels in treated versus untreated patients.
-So it appears that increasing BDNF levels in later stages of Parkinson's disease may be due to the body's attempt to compensate for more severe disease symptoms.[31]
+So it appears that increasing BDNF levels in the later stages of Parkinson's disease may be due to the body's attempt to compensate for more severe disease symptoms.[35]

 Brain BDNF expression is reduced in people with Alzheimer's disease

-Some studies have found that patients with Alzheimer's disease also have lower peripheral blood levels of BDNF and that this difference is exaggerated among patients who have not yet received any treatment.[36]
-Other research indicates that the association between Alzheimer's disease and circulating BDNF concentration is inconsistent but that decreased BDNF is correlated with the APOE4gene variant.[37]
-People who carry one APOE4allele have a twofold greater risk of developing Alzheimer's disease; those with two alleles have a 15-fold increased risk.[38]
+Some studies have found that patients with Alzheimer's also have lower peripheral blood levels of BDNF.
+This difference is exaggerated among patients who have not yet received any treatment.[38]
+Other research indicates that the association between Alzheimer's disease and circulating BDNF concentration is inconsistent but that decreased BDNF is correlated with the APOE4gene variant.[39]
+People who carry one APOE4 allele have a twofold greater risk of developing Alzheimer's disease; those with two alleles have a 15-fold increased risk.[40]

-A long-term study including more than 2,000 dementia-free participants aged 60 years and older found that low serum BDNF levels at baseline were correlated with risk for developing dementia, but this association was statistically significant only among women, in people aged 80 years or older, or in people with a college degree.[39]
-Notably, the data revealed that for each standard deviation increase in BDNF level, any given participant was found to have a 23 percent lower risk of developing future dementia.
+A long-term study including more than 2,000 dementia-free participants aged 60 years and older found that low serum BDNF levels at baseline correlated with risk for developing dementia.
+However, this association was statistically significant only among women, people aged 80 years or older, and people with a college degree.[41]
+Notably, the data revealed that for each standard deviation increase in BDNF level, any given participant had a 23 percent lower risk of developing future dementia.
 The relationship between serum BDNF levels and dementia risk remained statistically significant even after accounting for APOE4 status.
-The study also found no significant association between Alzheimer's disease risk and any of 133 BDNF gene variants studied, including the Val66Met polymorphism described below.
-Animal studies have found that BDNF treatment may improve Alzheimer's disease symptoms.[40]
+The study also found no significant association between Alzheimer's disease risk and any of the 133 BDNF gene variants studied, including the Val66Met polymorphism described below.
+Animal studies have found that BDNF treatment may improve Alzheimer's disease symptoms.[42]

 The Val66Met BDNF polymorphism is a variant of the BDNF gene that results in a single amino acid substitution of methionine in place of valine within the BDNF protein.
-This variant results in lower secretion of BDNF by neurons following motor stimulation but does not appear to affect basal levels of secretion.
+This variant results in lower secretion of BDNF by neurons following motor stimulation but does not appear to affect basal secretion levels.

 Production and transport of BDNF is altered in Huntington's disease

-Huntington's disease is characterized by a number of motor, cognitive, and psychiatric symptoms.
-Symptoms of Huntington's disease can begin at virtually any age, but most people who have the disease tend to begin experiencing problems between the ages of 30 and 50 years.
+Huntington's disease is characterized by several motor, cognitive, and psychiatric symptoms.
+Symptoms of Huntington's disease can begin at virtually any age, but most people with the condition tend to start experiencing problems between the ages of 30 and 50.
 Symptoms can include difficulty concentrating, depression, mood swings, muscle rigidity, speech problems, poor coordination, involuntary jerking or writhing ("chorea"), impaired gait, or abnormal eye movements.

-Huntington's disease is caused by mutations in the HTT gene, which encodes the huntingtin protein.
+A mutation in the HTT gene, which encodes the huntingtin protein, is the only cause of Huntington's disease.
 Ordinarily, this gene has between 10 and 35 repeats of a sequence of three nucleotides, called CAG repeats.
 People with Huntington's disease can have well over 100 CAG repeats, which promotes the production of an abnormally large huntingtin protein.
 This protein aggregates into insoluble clumps, causing neuronal cell loss.
-The number of CAG repeats in the HTT gene is correlated with the risk for depression, with both low and high numbers of repeats – within the overall range of 10 to 35 – increasing the likelihood of having a depressive episode.[48]
-At the cellular level, huntingtin has two known functions: It promotes production of BDNF in multiple regions of the brain and it also regulates the direction of transport of material between the cortical and striatal regions.
-Striatal neurons appear to be dependent on the cortex to help maintain an adequate supply of BDNF.
-Mutant huntingtin drives both lower transport of BDNF to the striatum as well as lower production of BDNF protein in the striatal cells.[49]
+The number of CAG repeats in the HTT gene is correlated with the risk for depression, with both low and high numbers of repeats – within the overall range of 10 to 35 – increasing the likelihood of having a depressive episode.[50]
+At the cellular level, huntingtin has two known functions: It promotes the production of BDNF in multiple brain regions and regulates the direction of material transport between the cortical and striatal regions.
+Striatal neurons depend on the cortex to help maintain an adequate supply of BDNF.
+Mutant huntingtin drives both lower BDNF transport to the striatum and lower production of BDNF protein in the striatal cells.[51]
 This twofold effect helps to explain why the striatum suffers more intensive damage than other brain regions in people with Huntington's disease.

-Data regarding the blood levels of BDNF in Huntington's disease versus healthy people are inconsistent.
-This may be due to differences in measurement methods or even to the variability in disease characteristics as they are manifested in different people.
-Multiple studies found no significant difference in blood plasma BDNF levels in people with Huntington's disease compared with healthy people.[50]
-[51] However, one of these reports found that salivary levels of BDNF were significantly lower in both symptomatic and pre-symptomatic cases of Huntington's disease compared to healthy people, suggesting that salivary levels of BDNF may be useful long-term predictors of the likelihood of developing Huntingon's disease.
-The authors of the study speculated that BDNF may be released by nerves innervating the salivary glands so that levels in saliva might be more closely correlated with brain levels than are blood concentrations.
+Data regarding the blood levels of BDNF in Huntington's disease versus healthy people are inconsistent, likely due to differences in measurement methods or even to the variability in disease characteristics as they manifest in different people.
+Multiple studies found no significant difference in blood plasma BDNF levels in people with Huntington's disease compared with healthy people.[52]
+[53] However, one of these reports found that salivary levels of BDNF were significantly lower in both symptomatic and pre-symptomatic cases of Huntington's disease compared to healthy people, suggesting that salivary levels of BDNF may be helpful to long-term predictors of the likelihood of developing Huntington's disease.
+The study's authors speculated that BDNF may be released by nerves innervating the salivary glands so that levels in saliva might be more closely correlated with brain levels than blood concentrations.

 BDNF shows promise as a therapeutic target for neurodegenerative disorders

-The deficit in BDNF levels observed in neurodegenerative disorders raises the possibility of using BDNF directly as a treatment for these conditions.
-However, its effectiveness may be limited by its in vivo half-life and rate of transmission across the blood-brain barrier.[52]
+The deficit in BDNF levels observed in neurodegenerative disorders raises the possibility of using BDNF directly to treat these conditions.
+However, its effectiveness may be limited by its in vivo half-life and transmission rate across the blood-brain barrier.[54]
 Additionally, the range of tissues over which BDNF functions raises the possibility of unwanted side effects.

-Stem cells have the ability to regenerate damaged tissue.
-This is achieved in part by secretion of various growth factors, including neurotrophins like BDNF.
+Stem cells can regenerate damaged tissue partially via the secretion of various growth factors, including neurotrophins like BDNF.
 Stem cells can be found in many tissues throughout the body, including the brain.
-Neural stem cells are responsible for generating new neurons and glial cells, and several studies have tested their abilities in animal models of neurodegenerative diseases.[57]
-Researchers have also genetically modified neural stem cells to produce large amounts of BDNF in the hope of intensifying their effects.
-These modifications improved the stem cells' ability to survive the transplant, increased numbers of neural cell offspring, and enhanced complex neural network formation.
-Mice that have been genetically altered to have conditions similar to Alzheimer's disease fail to engage in nesting behavior, but mice that received modified cells demonstrated improved nesting behavior and better spatial memory than those receiving unmodified stem cells.[58]
+Neural stem cells generate new neurons and glial cells, and several studies have tested their abilities in animal models of neurodegenerative diseases.[59]
+Researchers have genetically modified neural stem cells to produce large amounts of BDNF to intensify their effects.
+These modifications improved the stem cells' ability to survive the transplant, increased the numbers of neural cell offspring, and enhanced complex neural network formation.
+Mice genetically altered to have conditions similar to Alzheimer's disease fail to engage in nesting behavior.
+However, mice that received modified cells demonstrated improved nesting behavior and better spatial memory than those receiving unmodified stem cells.[60]

 BDNF exerts variable effects during traumatic brain injury

-Traumatic brain injury, or TBI, is the leading cause of death among young people worldwide, and no specialized forms of treatment are available.[59]
-[60] [61] TBI causes neuronal cell death in two distinct phases.
-In the first phase, which occurs within minutes of injury, nerve cells and blood vessels are lost due to immediate tissue deformations caused by the physical force of impact.
-During the second phase, which occurs over the course of several hours, additional cells are lost due to the disruption of normal biochemical processes that maintain brain function.
+Traumatic brain injury, or TBI, is the leading cause of death among young people worldwide, and no specialized forms of treatment are available.[61]
+[62] TBI causes neuronal cell death in two distinct phases.
+In the first phase, which occurs within minutes of injury, nerve cells and blood vessels die due to immediate tissue deformations caused by the physical force of impact.
+During the second phase, which occurs over several hours, additional cells die due to the disruption of normal biochemical processes that maintain brain function.
 Damage to the blood-brain barrier contributes to this disruption by allowing inflammatory agents to enter the brain.
-The resulting swelling and rise in intracranial pressure causes additional cell death due to lack of oxygen and nutrients.[62]
-BDNF exerts variable effects during TBI, depending on the severity of injury as well as other factors.
+The resulting swelling and intracranial pressure cause additional cell death due to a lack of oxygen and nutrients.[63]
+BDNF exerts variable effects during TBI, depending on the injury's severity and other factors.

 Serum and cerebrospinal fluid BDNF levels were strongly associated with death rates, with lower serum levels prevalent among those who died within a week of their injury.
-In addition, higher average cerebrospinal fluid levels were observed in cases resulting in deaths that occurred from eight days to one year following injury.
+In addition, higher average cerebrospinal fluid levels were present in cases, resulting in deaths from eight days to one year following injury.
 Platelets release BDNF during blood clotting, so it is feasible that high sustained levels of cerebrospinal fluid BDNF could be due to extensive hemorrhaging, which would be associated with a lower chance of survival.

 BDNF and mental health